beenotung/tslib/README.md

 utils library in Typescript

 ## Why tslib
-My original lib [jslib](https://github.com/beenotung/jslib) was build before ES6 was popular, it has a number of ES6-like classes and polyfill which is not following the standard.
+My original lib [jslib](https://github.com/beenotung/jslib) was build before ES6 was popular, it has a number of ES6-like classes and polyfill which is not compatible with the standard.

 This lib is base on ES6 (and Typescript ES7) which should gain more native performance.